-I love fall, especially early fall.
-Maybe it’s because the sweltering heat and the humidity of the New England summer dissipate and the weather transforms into crisp, clean breezes and cool nights.
+Fall is a favorite season for many, especially early fall.
+Maybe it’s because the sweltering heat and the humidity of summer dissipates and the weather transforms into crisp, clean breezes and cool nights.
 Maybe it’s because the leaves change from vibrant greens to jewel-toned reds, oranges, yellows and purples.
-As the author and philosopher Albert Camus describes it, the fall is “when every leaf is a flower.”
-Or maybe it’s because I take joy in knowing that school children have to wake up just as early as I do once again.

-It’s a good idea to inspect your roof, before the first big snowstorm of the coming winter hits.
-This can be done from the ground using binoculars or even from a ladder if you feel up to it.
-There’s no need to get up on your roof, and in fact, it’s better for your roof if you don’t.
+If you live somewhere that gets snow, it’s a good idea start your fall home prep by inspecting your roof, before the first big snowstorm of the coming winter hits.
+This can be done from the ground using binoculars or even from a ladder if it’s safe to do so.
+But there’s no need to get up on your roof, and in fact, it’s better for your roof if you don’t.
 Look for curled, cracked or missing shingles, rusted flashing and moss and lichen.
 If you find any evidence that might indicate a potential problem, have a professional come out to inspect your roof.

 Although you might want to wait until the majority of your leaves have fallen before you clean your gutters, clogged gutters can quickly lead to a watery mess, so it’s best to get started on this task sooner rather than later.